Who we are

 14.24 The police are most likely to request information using this exemption, but practices may receive similar requests from other enforcement agencies with a crime prevention or law enforcement function.

 14.25 This exemption does not cover the disclosure of all information in all circumstances and there are limits on what can be released.
-The exemption allows the release of information for the stated purpose only and only if not releasing would be likely to prejudice any attempt by the authorities to prevent or detect a crime or apprehend or prosecute an offender.
+The exemption allows the release of information for the stated purpose only and only if obtaining consent for releasing the data would prejudice the purposes of preventing or detecting unlawful acts.

 14.26 This exemption does not necessarily mean that disclosure should be undertaken.
-In all cases the authority to release information under the DPA has to be considered alongside the duty of confidentiality.
+In all cases the authority to release information under the data protection laws has to be considered alongside the duty of confidentiality.

 14.27 The decision to disclose information in these circumstances can be complex and often falls to the judgement of the veterinary surgeon or veterinary nurse.
 Disclosing client information without consent requires serious consideration and a full understanding of the circumstances.